-- 1. CLEP (College Level Examination Program) - 2.
-CPEP (College Proficiency Examination Program) - 3.
-USAFI (United States Armed Forces Institute) Madison - 4.
-In-house exemption examinations
+- a.
+CLEP (College Level Examination Program) - b.
+CPEP (College Proficiency Examination Program) - c.
+USAFI (United States Armed Forces Institute) Madison - d.
+In-house exemption examinations this manner, except nursing majors, who may earn up to 20 credits.

 Credit will be given for the above examinations which test knowledge in specific subjects rather than general knowledge.

-Upon a student's request and approval of the departments involved, a student may be granted credits or be exempt from courses by presenting evidence of "C" or better performance on any of the above college-level examinations.
-A maximum of 16 credits may be earned in this manner, except nursing majors, who may earn up to 20 credits.
+Upon a student's request and approval of the departments involved, a student may be granted credits or be exempt from courses by presenting evidence of C or better performance on any of the above college-level examinations.
+A maximum of 16 credits may be earned in